-Previous studies involving the Site include, but are not limited to, Phase I and II assessments, which identified environmental concerns in connection with the site.
-Previous investigations have identified evidence of environmental contamination including elevated concentrations of solvents used in dry cleaning present in the soil/fill and groundwater in the developed, western portion of the Site.
-Additionally, petroleum-related contamination was observed in the groundwater within one area of the Site.
+Previous studies involving the Site include, but are not limited to, Phase I and II assessments, which identified environmental concerns in connection with the Site.

+Previous environmental investigations completed at the Site have revealed evidence of environmental contamination.
+Soils visibly contaminated with petroleum product were observed in the area of the underground storage tanks.
+Petroleum and metals were identified in the site soils at elevated concentrations.
+Additionally, elevated levels of solvents used in dry cleaning were identified in the soil and groundwater as a result of historical dry-cleaning operations at the Site.